d0leh/OpenData/README.md

 ### To use the outputs:
-One .log file and one .npy file for each input filelist (irrelevant unless debugging) The .npy file is automatically generated from the .log file
+One .log file and one .npy file for each input filelist (irrelevant unless debugging) By default, the .json file is automatically generated from the .log file

+There are other output formats available, which can be realized by running output_to_csv.py or output_to_numpy.py instead of the dafualt output_to_json.py.

+#### For numpy outputs:
 To use the output of the GenXSecAnalyzer, we only need to do: import numpy as np result = np.load("<dataset_name>.npy")